obrien-matthew/sample_code/ood/image_processing_app/README.md

 7. [Changelogs](#Changelogs)

 ## Project Summary
 Brian and I programmed an application for processing images in a variety of ways.
 The user could interact with it over the command line or a Java Swing GUI we created.
 The application supported a variety of filters and enabled the user to view their changes on the GUI.
-The application could load and save images from a user-specified directory, and run scripts written and uploaded by the user.
+The application could load and save images from a user-specified directory and run scripts written and uploaded by the user.
 See below for more information about program functionality.

 ## Program Structure